Ciro23/tino-blog/README.md

 ---

+## Contributing

 ### In case of database changes

-If the database schema changes, the DDL instructions must be exported into the file `backend/schema.sql`, which is used to build the Docker image for the database.
+If the database schema changes, the DDL instructions must be exported into the file `backend/src/main/resources/schema.sql`, which is used when building the Docker image for the database.
 This can be done with:

 ```shell
 pg_dump -U db_username tino_blog >> schema.sql